livewire/docs/source/docs/data-binding.blade.md

 ## Debouncing Input

-Livewire offers a "debounce" modifer when using `wire:model`.
+Livewire offers a "debounce" modifier when using `wire:model`.
 If you want to apply a 1 second debounce to an input, you include the modifier like so:

 @code
 <input type="text" wire:model.debounce.1000ms="name">